deity-io/falcon-platform-docs/versioned_docs/version-3/payments/providers/adyen.md

 ### `merchantAccount`

-You can get this from your Adyen account under `Account -> Merchant Accounts`
+You can get this from your Adyen account under **Account → Merchant Accounts**

 ### `apiKey`

-You can get this from your Adyen account under `Developer -> API Credentials` then select `ws`.
+You can get this from your Adyen account under **Developer → API Credentials** then select `ws`.

 ### `clientKey`

-You can get this from your Adyen account under `Developer -> API Credentials` then select `ws`.
+You can get this from your Adyen account under **Developer → API Credentials** then select `ws`.

 ### `hmacKey`